graycoreio/daffodil/libs/design/tree/README.md

 ### Container
 `<daff-tree>`: The main wrapper that holds the tree and accepts your data.

-### Tree item
-`[daffTreeItem]`: Added to links or buttons inside your templates to connect them to the tree.

 ### Node templates
-Define how each item in the tree looks:
+Define how each tree item looks:

 - `#daffTreeItemWithChildrenTpl`: For items that can expand to show children.
 Click handling and icons are added automatically.
 - `#daffTreeItemTpl`: For items at the end of a branch with no children.

+### Tree item
+`[daffTreeItem]`: Added to links or buttons inside your templates to connect them to the tree.

 ### Basic structure
 ```html